-PART A - to be completed by the applicant ame of child of Birth ing for Ilsington Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents. of Birth ol you are ring for se tick the box belowed.
+PAR PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for Woodbury Salterton Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.